niickmerc/MiProperties/README.md

 Firstly, I would like to integrate the Observer Pattern within my UI package, specifically in relation to the SummaryTable component.
 This component listens for changes to the properties in my portfolio, and then displays a high-level financial overview in real-time.
 This characteristic makes it an ideal candidate for the Observer Pattern, and I should refactor the program to include this functionality.
+(Implemented 05/10/2022)

 Secondly, I would likely refactor my model design to decrease reliance on the ArrayList data structure.
 As we completed more of the construction modules, I began to realize that much of the guards I developed for my collections could have been mitigated if I just used a collection that didn't